berkaroad/ioc/README.md

   Should add struct tag 'ioc-inject:"true"' to field if want to be injected, but field type `ioc.Resolver` is not necessary.

-* 4) Support override exists service if mark 'canOverride' as 'true' last

 ## Usage

 ```go